-8/ Cheating and plagiarism Cheating and plagiarism are subject to the provisions set down in the OER (Article 8.17 of Part A of the BA OER or Article 4.13 of Part A of the MA OER).
+8 / Cheating and plagiarism

+Cheating and plagiarism are subject to the provisions set down in the OER (Article 8.17 of Part A of the BA OER or Article 4.13 of Part A of the MA OER).

 The Board of Examiners is always informed in cases of suspected cheating or plagiarism.

 9 / Calculation of student workload

 Workshops thesis proposal (in semester I) 8 hours

-20 hours

-Writing thesis proposal 20 110015
+Writing thesis proposal 20 hours

 Meetings with supervisor (s) 6 hours

 Literature search, writing thesis 526 hours

 560 hours

+1

 10 / Literature

 Depending on the thesis topic.

 11 / Weekly schedule

-For each track additional relevant dates will be listed on Br ightspace .
+For each track additional relevant dates will be listed on Brightspace .

 12 / Copyright

 Respect the copyright to the teaching material.

 All teaching material is protected by copyright.
 Students may not make photocopies of teaching material, exams and lectures other than for their own study purposes.
 In addition, teaching material may not be further distributed in any format.
 Deliberate violation of copyright is a criminal offence.
 The University of Groningen will take appropriate measures upon detecting such violations.

-The copyright on a Master's thesis is shared: both the first supervisor and student hold the copyright on the thesis.
-This means that neither the supervisor nor the student can publish on the results reported in the thesis unless they have the permission of the other.
+The copyright on a Master's thesis is shared: both the first supervisor and student hold the copyright or the thesis.
+This means that neither the supervisor nor the student can publish on the results reported in

+the thesis unless they have the permission of the other.